IIIF/api/source/auth/2.0/index.md

 #### 2.1.4.
 Clickthrough Interaction Pattern
 {: #clickthrough-interaction-pattern}

-For the Clickthrough interaction pattern, the value of the `@id` property is the URI of a service that _MUST_ set an access cookie and then immediately close its window or tab without user interaction.
+For the Clickthrough interaction pattern, the value of the `id` property is the URI of a service that _MUST_ set an access cookie and then immediately close its window or tab without user interaction.
 The interaction has the following steps:

 * If the `header` and/or `description` properties are present, before opening the service, the client _MUST_ display the values of the properties to the user.
 The properties will describe the agreement implied by clicking the element with the `confirmLabel`.
-* When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `@id` with the added `origin` query parameter.
+* When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `id` with the added `origin` query parameter.
 This _SHOULD_ be done in a new window or tab.
 Browser security rules prevent the client from knowing what is happening in the new tab, therefore the client can only wait for and detect the closing of the opened window or tab or iframe.
 * After the opened tab is closed, the client _MUST_ then use the related access token service, as described below.

 Non-user-driven clients _MUST_ not use access cookie services with the Clickthrough interaction pattern, and instead halt.